 - Then open the customer who is appropriate

-- In this, the amount you have to leave as Zero
+- In this, the amount you have to leave is Zero

 - After that, you have to click on the Discounts and credits

-- In further options, click on the Credit or Journal entry for applying on the opened invoice.
+- For further options, click on the Credit or Journal entry for applying to the opened invoice.

 - First of all, make a list of the invoices that you want to write-off

 - Then click on the button Find All

 - Now to limit down the list, enter the criteria again and click on the Find all button

 - If there are no criteria then you get the full list having all the invoices